-An informal resolution is a voluntary option for resolution of reports of sex discrimination.
+An informal resolution is a voluntary option for resolution of student on student reports of sexual harassment.
 Such resolutions may include a mutual agreement of responsibility and sanctions, mediation, or other conflict resolution methods as offered by LIM.

 The Title IX Coordinator will determine, based on the totality of the circumstances, whether an informal resolution process is appropriate given the facts and participants.
 If appropriate, the Title IX Coordinator may offer an informal resolution as an option to the parties with or without a formal complaint and at any time prior to a determination of responsibility.
 Prior to proceeding, the Title IX Coordinator will obtain written voluntary consent from the complainant and the respondent.